Dogs are said to be the most loyal animals a human can have, so thinking about getting rid of your dog is just sad.

 It is hard to raise and house a dog in limited spaces with no lawns or backyards.

 Your Dog Is Immunocompromised

-In such a case, you may have to let go of your baby.
+In such a case, you may have to let go of your dog.

-That is ok as long as you make sure that your dog receives the best healthcare at the best facility.
+That is ok as long as you ensure your dog receives the best healthcare at the best facility.

 You Are Immunocompromised

-If, by any unfortunate chance, you are suffering from an allergy or a disease, which makes it difficult for you to have a dog around.
+If, by any unfortunate chance, you are suffering from an allergy or a disease that makes it difficult for you to have a dog around.
 In that case, it is okay to consider rehoming.

-You can adopt these measures to co-exist with your pet without feeling worn out.
+You can adopt those measures to co-exist with your pet without feeling worn out.

 Am I A Bad Person For Rehoming My Dog?